Curious on how a pool vacuum works? Let’s break it down.

 After positioning the other end of the hose against a return jet on the pool wall, prime your vacuum.
 Priming is the process of forcing water through the hose in order to push out all of the air.

 Remember that air pockets can reduce your vacuum’s suction power, so removing all of the air from the vacuuming system ahead of time will keep it running longer and stronger.

 - Seal the suction

 Before you begin to generate a good seal or suction, triple-check to ensure that the vacuum intake is the only line open to the pump.
 Otherwise, the pump will likely take in particles and waste, rendering your efforts ineffective.

 Connect the vacuum plate to the point of the hose that is placed against the return jet to produce a suction seal.
 To prevent suction loss, use your hand to cover the hole and then bring it over to the swimming pool skimmer.

 We hope our team-created guide on how swimming pool vacuums work has been helpful and informative!
-Swimming pool vacuums are a great type of pool cleaner and are often a necessity for most swimming pool owners and caretakers.
+Swimming pool vacuums are a great type of top quality pool cleaner option and are often a necessity for most swimming pool owners and caretakers.
 Now that you know how they work, put them to good use and keep your pool from becoming dirty, grimy, and unwelcoming.

 Hello, I am a writer and marketing specialist in Kansas City, MO.
 My love for swimming pools started as a child when I would visit my aunt & uncle’s inground swimming pool on a frequent basis over the summer.
 Since then I have taught swimming lessons at a Boy Scout Camp, participated in the full setup, installation and maintenance of my father’s inground swimming pool, as well as enjoyed constantly researching everything there is to know about swimming pools for 5+ years.
 I enjoy all water related sports, being part of the online swimming pool community and always learning new things!